 Erna Milunka Kojic, Susan Cu-Uvin and colleagues at Brown University conducted a study among women with HIV in the US, Brazil and South Africa to determine the safety and immunogenicity - or the ability to stimulate an immune response - of Gardasil, the HPV quadrivalent vaccine designed to protect against HPV types 6, 11, 16 and 18 (the 6 and 11 types cause genital warts).

 The group Clinical Trials 5240, 319 which included HIV positive women were stratified by age group 13 45 the years with T-cell count CD4.
 Greater than 350 cells / mm3, 200-350 cells / mm3, or <200 cells/ Mm3.
 Most (56%) were black, 31% were Hispanic or Latino, 11% were white and the average age was 36 years.
 The median score of CD4 was 310 cells / mm3— indicando a necessidade de terapia antirretroviral (ART) — mas apenas 40% tinham carga viral de HIV detectável.

-- At baseline, 4% of the participants were infected with 4 all HPV types targeted by the vaccine.
+- At baseline, 4% of participants were infected with all 4 types of HPV covered by the vaccine.

 - In 28 weeks after immunization, seroconversion rates - or the development of protective antibodies against HPV types 6, 11, 16 and 18, among women not already infected with each HPV type were: